-Gaillardias, aka the Blanket Flower, loves hot and sunny spots.
-They come in a wide array of colors, ranging from hot pink to pale yellow.
+Blanket Flowers love hot, sunny spots.
+They come in a wide array of colours, ranging from hot pink to pale yellow.
 They can handle neglect and abandonment, so constant watering is not needed at all!
-They are awesome native plants that add an immense pop of colour in your front or backyard.
+They are awesome native plants that add an immense pop of colour to your front or backyard.
 Use them as a border flower in your flowerbed.

-15. Black Eyed Susan
+15. Black-Eyed Susan

-Verbena are heat loving and drought tolerant flowers that bloom from late spring to early fall.
+Verbena are heat-loving and drought-tolerant flowers that bloom from late spring to early fall.
 They are able to grow anywhere, from containers to ground cover.
 Deadheading late in the summer will allow for further blooming in the fall!

 These heat-loving flowers bloom frequently and easily.
-Zinnias are a hot-climate plant, therefore thriving is the agonizing heat of summer days.
+Zinnias are hot-climate plants that thrive in the agonizing heat of summer days.
 They’re one of the easiest flowers to look after and come in a variety of colours!
 Direct seed immediately after the last spring frost or start indoors 2-4 weeks before.

-Marigolds do best in full sun with plenty of air flow.
+Marigolds do best in full sun with plenty of airflow.
 They are able to work through dry conditions and repel a variety of unwanted pests.
 This pop of orange or yellow can withstand very hot summers.
 Marigolds come in short, medium, and tall heights, so pay attention to which one you’re buying when you purchase them.

 Just like the name indicates, Sunflowers are devoted to the ball of fire in the sky.
 They can stand the heat and still grow extremely tall.

-These ever-lasting flowers that can survive in various conditions, including intense summer heat.
+These ever-lasting flowers can survive in various conditions, including intense summer heat.
 If you’re growing them as cut flowers, my favourites are Love Lies Bleeding (pictured) and Hot Biscuits.

 WANT TO CREATE A PERENNIAL GARDEN THAT CONSTANTLY BLOOMS FROM SPRING TO FALL, WITHOUT CONSTANT WORK?
-HERE’S HOW. . .
+HERE’S HOW…

 Everything you need to easily create your own perennial garden with constant blooms.
-You’ll get an easy to follow system, along with 5 templates and 5 done-for-you plans, plus fun bonuses.
+You’ll get an easy-to-follow system, along with 5 templates and 5 done-for-you plans, plus fun bonuses.